-Kája Lill (lill) is pursuing a PhD in music theory and a concurrent M.A. in Russian, East European, and Eurasian studies.
+Kája Lill (lill) is a candidate in music theory and concurrently pursuing an M.A. in Russian, East European, and Eurasian studies.
 Originally from Grand Haven, Michigan, he holds a M.A. in Music Theory from the University of North Texas.
 Some of his research interests include 20th-century Czech music and the history of music theory in Central Europe.
 Kája enjoys learning foreign languages and playing bass in improvisation ensembles.

 Ryan McCulloch (ryangav) is pursuing a PhD in music theory and a concurrent master’s in Russian, East European, and Eurasian studies.
 His interests in music include the intersection of Soviet music and music theory, history of music theory, and intellectual history with an emphasis in sociology.
-He is currently conducting research in several Moscow archives on the music of Shostakovich and Boleslav Yavorsky’s Theory of Modal Rhythm.
+He has conducted research in several Moscow archives on the music of Shostakovich and Boleslav Yavorsky’s Theory of Modal Rhythm.
 He holds a BM in Composition from Berklee College of Music and an MM in composition from Carnegie Mellon.
 He continues to perform and teach regularly as a guitarist.

 Patricia Josette Moss (patjmoss) is a candidate in historical musicology.

 Anna Rose Nelson (arnels) is a PhD candidate in music theory.
 She holds a Bachelor of Music in Theory/Composition from St. Olaf College (2012) and a Master of Arts in Music Theory from the University of Minnesota–Twin Cities (2015).
 Her dissertation explores the intersection of the use of small, aphoristic forms in the modernist string quartets of Brian Ferneyhough, Karlheinz Stockhausen, and Anton Webern and the writings of critical theorists Walter Benjamin and Theodor W. Adorno’s writings on analysis and aesthetics.
 She recently presented a paper at SMT South-Central on Ferneyhough’s “figure” and its relevance to an analysis of his Second String Quartet (1980), and her paper for her candidacy exam was titled “Adorno’s ‘Truth Content’ and Musical Analysis.”
 In her free time, Anna enjoys playing viola in contemporary music ensembles, working as a steward for SMTD with the campus graduate-student union (GEO), bartending on weekends, and playing with her cat, Edie.

 Christopher Sherwood-Gabrielson (cdsg) is a pre-candidate in music theory and composition.